phac-nml/mikrokondo/docs/usage/tool_params.md

   - singularity: Python3 singularity container
   - docker: Python3 docker container

-### KAT

-Kat was previously used to estimate genome size, however at the time of writing KAT appears to be only infrequently updated and newer versions would have issues running/sometimes giving an incorrect output due to failures in peak recognition.
-Therefore, KAT has been removed from the pipeline, It's code still remains but it **will be removed in the future**.

 ### Seqtk

 Seqtk is used for both the sub-sampling of reads and conversion of fasta files to fastq files in mikrokondo.
 The usage of seqtk to convert a fasta to a fastq is needed in certain typing tools requiring reads as input (this was a design decision to keep the pipeline generalizable).